TheMaxoor/bootstrap-nested-carousel/README.md

 This package has not been heavily tested.
 Feel free to open an issue if you experience something weird.

 Please also note that the main js file is written using ES6 features.
-You may use a Javascript compiler to use it in your project.
+You may have to use a Javascript compiler to use it in your project.
 A build version will be generated later.

 ## Install